matrix-org/matrix-appservice-bridge/CONTRIBUTING.md

  - Use [Plain English](https://en.wikipedia.org/wiki/Plain_English) when documenting.
 Assume a non-native speaker audience.
  - Please take care to proofread.
  - Documentation should be written for both end users of the bridge, as well as system administrators.
-It should always be made clear in the text which class of user you are targetting.
+It should always be made clear in the text which class of user you are targeting.

 ## Contributing code